Agile Teams: Roles & Structures That Work

 Try this team structure in small teams as it is hard to scale.

-2. Specialist Agile Team
+2. Specialist Agile team

 In a specialist team, everyone on the team has a different skill set.
 This gives you high-quality software, tests, and data analysis because the people doing those roles are skilled in those areas.